 Two years ago, the pandemic was an immediate stress test for this survey's Top 50 broad strategy managers who had delivered the leading 5-year annualized returns through 2019.
-Inclusion of first guarter 2020 returns revealed these select managers preserved capital far better than the market when stocks declined sharply.
+Inclusion of first quarter 2020 returns revealed these select managers preserved capital far better than the market when stocks declined sharply.
 And for the rest of 2020, they kept pace with the subsequent rally, delivering returns in line with the S&P 500 but with much less risk est rates will rise significantly.
 Nevertheless, the top-performing 50 funds, based on the past five years through 2021, have outperformed the market in the first quarter of 2022 by more than 7 percentage points.

-This year's findings are again challenged, this time by the horrific Russian invasion of Ukraine, which is propelling inflation even higher and ensuring inter-
+This year's findings are again challenged, this time by the horrific Russian invasion of Ukraine, which is propelling inflation even higher and ensuring interes will rise signification.
+And it begs at least partial reference to a previous war that tore across the continent.